 “When developing any project or structure offshore – be it a wind turbine, a solar panel or an oil platform – engineers and designers need reliable information about open-ocean conditions to guide their feasibility investigations, engineering and construction planning.
 That’s where we come in.”

 Floating LiDAR is a relatively new measurement technique that uses laser light pulses to measure the speed at which particles in the air (water, dust etc) are moving.
 This allows us to understand and predict wind speed with high accuracy, at higher altitudes, far more cost-effectively than is possible with traditional wind measurement methods.

 “We’re excited to combine our decades of experience in offshore metocean measurement with this cutting-edge technology in support of next generation energy projects.”

-RPS will analyse the FLiDAR data it collects for the Equinor site study in tandem with information from its directional wave buoys, current meters and existing comparison data to inform power generation calculations and future turbine array engineering, installation and maintenance planning.
+RPS will analyse the Floating LiDAR data it collects for the Equinor site study in tandem with information from its directional wave buoys, current meters and existing comparison data to inform power generation calculations and future turbine array engineering, installation and maintenance planning.